IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

-# Writing new detection rules for the the Sonar Cryptography Plugin
+# Writing new detection rules for the Sonar Cryptography Plugin

+> TODO:
+> - detection rules format
-> TODO
+> - translation